GDavidG/precedent/README.md

 <a name="fee-structure">
 ###Fee Structure

+Theory: PARTIES must compensate both ARBITRATORS and WITNESSES to fully decentralize the cost of PoP.
+ARBITRATORS depend on WITNESSES to arrive at a determination as to the occurrence of PoP, which triggers the ARBITRATORS’ publication reward.
+PARTIES are reimbursed the protocol fees they paid at the outset (as opposed to accepting some larger portion of the publication reward), and they will be owners of the resulting PRECEDENT ASSET.

 Minimum fee requirements are instituted to create an incentive compatible system.
-PARTIES pay two equal minimum “deposits” to ARBITRATOR and WITNESSES (the fee is equally distributed among WITNESSES).
+PARTIES pay two equal minimum “deposits” to ARBITRATOR and WITNESSES (ultimately the fee is equally distributed among WITNESSES).

-WITNESSES keep deposit when CONSENSUS is achieved; the group must arrive at either AFFIRMATIVE or NOT AFFIRMATIVE.
+WITNESSES keep deposit when CONSENSUS is achieved; the WITNESSING EVENT must result in either AFFIRMATIVE or NOT AFFIRMATIVE.

-Arbitrators keep deposit when an OPINION is created.
+Arbitrators maintain possession of the deposits when an OPINION is created, pending justiciability determination at the WITNESSING EVENT.

-PARTIES are reimbursed their fees in the form of a protocol reward if a DECISION is reached and published.
+PARTIES are reimbursed their fees in the form of a protocol reward if Proof of Precedent is satisfied (AFFIRMATIVE, a DECISION is reached and published).

-Theory:   PARTIES must compensate both ARBITRATORS and WITNESSES to fully decentralize the cost of PoP.
-ARBITRATORS need WITNESSES to arrive at a decision to determine whether a PoP occurs, a PoP will lead to the ARBITRATORS’ block reward.
-PARTIES need only to be reimbursed their fees (as opposed to accepting some larger portion of the publication reward) because they primarily seek dispute resolution, and they will be compensated with further CITATION REWARDS if their precedent is cited.
-In addition, fees will keep incentivization viable after block rewards are exhausted.

 <a name="consensus">
 ###Consensus